 College of Charleston defeated the Catamounts, 6-2, on Sunday to win the series.

-Bobby Moranda was officially introduced as the 10th different head baseball coach at Western Carolina on July 19, 2007.
-The former Georgia Tech associate head coach brings over 26 years of coaching experience - 18 of which comes from schools in the Atlantic Coast Conference - to WCU.
+Bobby Moranda was officially introduced as the 10th head baseball coach at Western Carolina on July 19, 2007.
+The former Georgia Tech associate head coach brought over 21 years of coaching experience to Cullowhee -- 18 of which from schools in the Atlantic Coast Conference.

-Prior to WCU, a combined 19 players that Moranda either recruited or coached have gone on to careers in the Major Leagues.
+Overall, a combined 23 players that Moranda either recruited or coached have gone on to careers in the Major Leagues.
 Twelve pitchers have been selected through the top five rounds alone of the Major League Baseball Draft under the tutelage of Moranda.
 He also helped recruit and coach Matt Wieters, the fifth pick of the 2007 MLB Draft out of Georgia Tech.
-In all, Moranda has coached over 60 players who have been selected in the baseball draft, 20 of which were undrafted out of high school.
+In all, Moranda has coached over 70 players who have been selected in the baseball draft, 20 of which were undrafted out of high school.

 Amidst the run to the College World Series, Moranda's work with the Georgia Tech pitching staff was more evident than ever as the starting rotation of Kyle Bakker, Chris Goodman and Brian Burks combined for a 5-0 record and 0.77 ERA in NCAA regional play, while the entire staff combined for a 2.40 ERA and held opponents to a .208 batting average.